Lady Freedom Circle

-The Lady of Freedom statue that stands atop the Capitol building in Washington, D.C. is the symbol of World Peace and Freedom.
+The Lady of Freedom statue that stands atop the Capitol building in Washington D.C. is the symbol for World Peace and Freedom.
 She stands at the intersection between the old order and the New Earth invoking the Universal Mother Spirit in human form.
-The essence of Lady of Freedom has the ability to unite all people, the land, the country – and by extension – the world and the cosmos.
+The essence of The Lady of Freedom has the ability to unite all people, the land, the country – and by extension – the world and the cosmos.

-The Lady Freedom Circle is a gathering of individuals who have chosen to encircle the Statue of Freedom and make relationship with the Spirit of America, which we consider the principle of Freedom itself.
-In these times of great change, we are calling out for high vision to help us create a brighter and more compassionate world for our children and all future generations.
+The Lady Freedom Circle was a gathering of individuals who chose to Circle Around Lady Freedom (CALF) and seek the spirit of America - the principle of Freedom itself.
+As a result, personal relationships were formed and a sense of responsibility arose.
+In these times of great change, we must continue to call out for high vision to help us create a brighter and more compassionate world for our children and all future generations.

 One Earth, One Sky, One People